Tabitha-Corrie-Alex-Dan/MovieGross/README.md

 # - Conclusion:

-Movie releases by season - Not surprisingly, more movies are released in the summer.
+Movie releases by season - Not surprisingly, more movies are released in the Summer.
 People have more free time with school being out, and are also more social due to there being more daylight and warmer temps.
 It makes sense that production companies would release more movies when more people will be able to watch them.

 Average Gross Per Season - Summer had the highest average gross with more than double than the smallest average grossing season (Fall).
 Interestingly, Spring and Winter were pretty close with their average gross proving that those seasons see around the same traffic with amount of releases.

+Cumulative Gross per Season - Summer also had the highest cumulative gross.
+As a whole since 2001, Summer has been the time to release movies and set the companies up with their highest shot at success in box office numbers.
+Summer's time frame in the dataset was from May 3rd to Aug 31st.

 It's interesting to note that the seasons are actually split into five, with the holiday season being removed from the winter season.
 For our data, the holiday season runs November 3rd to January 4th.
 It would be interesting to see how the data would be affected if the holiday season were not separated from the winter months.